mattcolantonio/mattcolantonio/README.md

 -  I’m interested in Economics and Public Policy; specifically Health, Housing, and Urban Studies
 -  I hold an MS in Applied Economics from Boston College
 -  I’m currently working as a Statistician
--  You can reach me @ mdcola@tutanota.com or colantmc@bc.edu
+-  You can reach me @ mdcola@tutanota.com

 <!---
 mattcolantonio/mattcolantonio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.